LitlBro/observer/README.md

 In order to monitor websites, define the needed properties (URL mandatory, other optional) as defined in example.json

+a "type" index can be added for http or https to execute use
+`$ node main.js test/example.json`

+to quit, press key "q"

 summary :
 * a website object is defined for each json entry
 * a container is bound to a website object to store metrics